 Criminal Justice Undergraduate Certificate

 The criminal justice system is comprised of three major components—law enforcement, the judiciary, and corrections.
-The Undergraduate Certificate in Criminal Justice curriculum provides a comprehensive and in-depth study of these components, beginning with introductory principles of criminal justice, and then laying the foundation for deeper study into the critical areas of the justice system—police, courts, and prisons.
+The Undergraduate Certificate in Criminal Justice curriculum provides a comprehensive and in-depth study of these components, beginning with introductory principles of criminal justice, and then laying the foundation for deeper study into the critical areas of the justice system—police, courts, and corrections.

 Students who complete the Certificate in Criminal Justice will be able to demonstrate: